mkdym/httpclient/README.md

 I'm a greenhand on http and boost.asio.
 I only made a little test on Windows and Linux.
 And it's my first git project.
-So, contact me if error or suggestion, thanks.
+So, please tell me if error or suggestion, thanks.